Reed-Solomon-9/Google-Data-Certificate-Capstone-Bike-Share/README.md

 ## Google-Data-Certificate-Capstone-Bike-Share
-I am completing the capstone project for the Google Data Analytics Certificate.
-SQL code chunks and visualizations from Tableau will be included.
+I completed the capstone project for the Google Data Analytics Certificate.
+SQL code chunks and visualizations from Tableau are included.

 ---